srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsepc/source/3_epc_trouble.rst

      UE -> MME [label = "Authentication Response (RES)", note = "MME compares RES with XRES"];
   }

-If when the MME compares the RES and XRES values and they do not match, that means that the parameters used to generate those values do not match.
+If when the MME compares the RES and XRES and these values do not match, that means that the keys used to generate those values are different and authentication fails.

-There are four important parameters that must be configured correctly both at the UE and the HSS: the IMSI, the authentication algorithm, the UE key, and OP/OPc.
+For authentication, there are four important parameters that must be configured correctly both at the UE and the HSS: the IMSI, the authentication algorithm, the UE key and OP/OPc.
 If you misconfigure your IMSI, you will see an `User not found.
 IMSI <Your_IMSI>` message in the epc.log.
 If you misconfigure the other parameters, you will see a "NAS Authentication Failure" message in the epc.pcap, with the failure code "MAC Code Failure."

 Instructions on how to configure these parameters can be found in the :ref:`config_csv` section.

+.. _mismatch_apn:

 Mismatched APN
 --------------